 Simple DIY Bunny Easter BasketMarch 19, 2018 | FILED UNDER: Holiday Crafts, Easter, Holidays / Parties

 You can make this DIY Bunny Easter Basket in under 30 minutes for under $10 in materials!
 I’ve partnered with Global Purpose to show how you can turn their Help One Now Giving Bags into sweet bunny Easter baskets.
 Texas friends, these bags are part of their new spring line that can be found at your local HEB floral department.
 However, any simple basket will work for this project.

 Global Purpose was founded as a social enterprise to provide education and income opportunities to women and children living in vulnerable communities, including Haiti, Uganda, and India.
 They currently provide fair wages and training for 50 teachers at 4 schools across Haiti, and 16 teachers in rural Uganda.
 And through those teachers, the future of over 2,000 students each school year are directly affected.
 Your purchase helps create a more hospitable world for everyone – such a worthy goal, especially at Easter time!

-Supplies for Bunny Easter Basket
+Supplies for DIY Bunny Easter Basket

 - Global Purpose Bag (find them in the floral department at HEB) – or similar bag (Check out these canvas bunny bags!)

-- White and black pipe cleaners
+- White and black chenille stems (pipe cleaners)

 - Pink pom-pom